-ABA Therapy is the most common therapy for children with autism and is considered the most established and well-documented approach due to its scientific and systematic nature.
+ABA therapy is generally considered the most common therapy for children with autism and is thought to be the most established and well-documented approach due to its scientific and systematic nature.
 To date, Applied Behavior Analysis is reported to be one of the most effective treatments for autism as parents and specialists see significant improvement in the child’s behavior.